 - Review of existing needs assessment data.
 There is a tremendous wealth of current needs assessment data available for the EMSA.
 The first step in determining need was to review this data to determine common themes, data gaps, and areas to be addressed in the overall strategic plan. - Roundtables.
 DHCD and HAHSTA conducted three roundtable discussions to get feedback from both providers and consumers about the overall system of housing care and the impact of HOPWA within the continuum. - Surveys.
 HAHSTA conducted separate surveys with Project Sponsors and with the Administrative Agents.
-The goal of the survey was to develop a housing inventory for the EMSA, assess the overall system of HOPWA care, and to begin to develop strategic goals. - Review of Epidemiological Data.
+The goal of the survey was to develop a housing inventory that included feedback from stakeholders from all the jurisdictions within the EMSA, assess the overall system of HOPWA care, and to begin to develop strategic goals. - Review of Epidemiological Data.
 The Strategic Information Bureau of HAHSTA compiled epidemiology data from each jurisdiction to develop an overall picture of PLWHA in the EMSA as well as to make projections about the overall needs of PLWHA in the EMSA over the next five years.